MicroEJ/docs/DeviceDeveloperGuide/loader.rst

 file is known by its path (its relative path from the MicroEJ application classpath) and its name.
-The file may be stored in RAM, flash, or external flash; and it is the responsibility of the MicroEJ core engine and/or the BSP to retrieve and load it.
+The file may be stored in RAM, flash, or external flash; and it is the responsibility of the MicroEJ Core Engine and/or the BSP to retrieve and load it.

 MicroEJ Platform makes the distinction between two kinds of resources: